AlnaTheresaJ/Entri-repo/README.md

 # Entri-repo
-Description about MiniProject
+Description about MiniProject,
-Data cleaning using Excel
+Data cleaning using Excel,
 Dashboard creation using Power Bi